About Pati Jinich

 Once we moved to DC, I retook my formal path as a political analyst and received a master’s degree in Latin American Studies from Georgetown University.
 I worked so hard, I got a merit scholarship and felt very proud.
 Soon after, I worked at the Inter American Dialogue, a policy research center, which I had considered my dream job, and kept on working even harder!

 Today, Pati’s Mexican Table is a national public TV series going on its seventh season reaching an audience of 31 million people in the United States.
-It received the James Beard Award for Outstanding Personality/TV Host in 2018 and the Imagen Award for both the Best Reality Show in 2018 and Best National Informational Program Award from the Imagen Awards in 2016.
+It received the James Beard Award for Outstanding Personality/TV Host in 2018 and the Imagen Award for both the Best Reality Show in 2018 and Best National Informational Program Award in 2016.
 It has also been nominated for the James Beard Award for Best Culinary Series in a Fixed Location twice, in 2016 and 2017, and for two Daytime Emmys for Outstanding Culinary Host and Outstanding Culinary Series in 2016.
 It can be seen on television throughout the United States, Canada, Australia, Japan, Southeast Asia, India and South Asia.
 It can also be streamed anytime online on Amazon Prime.

 On this website, you will find the original blog section, where I regularly write.
 But, you will also find a TV show section, where you will find information on the TV series and every recipe from every episode in every season.